 As well as the parish church, village pub, hotel, primary school, pre-school and village shop, Felbridge is home to the historic Evelyn Chestnut trees, Hedgecourt Lake and Nature Reserve and Whittington College and has a well documented history.

-The Village Hall is next to the school on Crawley Down Road.
-In the grounds there is a children's playground, adult gym equipment, football goals, covered seats, a skateboard ramp and a large expanse of grass bordered by mature trees.
-The Hall is home to the village pre-school and provides the location for a wide range of clubs and activities.
+The Village Hall is on Crawley Down Road.
+The surrounding grounds are a King George's Field with a children's playground, adult gym equipment, football goals, covered seats, a skateboard ramp, an outdoor table tennis table, basketball hoop and a large expanse of grass bordered by mature trees.
+The Hall provides the location for a wide range of clubs and activities.
 Across the road are the tennis club and bowls club.
 A defibrillator is located at the entrance to the Village Hall.

 Just off the Copthorne Road is Hedgecourt Lake, the largest lake in Surrey.
 It is designated as a Site of Special Scientific Interest (SSSI).
 The woodland at the west end of the lake is a Nature Reserve managed by the Surrey Wildlife Trust, and is well worth the walk around.